Skip to main content

 What is AI Polish and why does it matter?

-The most practical application of AI in internal comms is not content generation — it is content improvement.
+The most practical application of AI in internal comms is not content generation.
+It is content improvement.
 We call it AI Polish at Kayden Connect, and it does exactly what the name suggests: takes a rough message and polishes it.

 An employee writing a company-wide update might draft: